Ferrari F8: F8 Spider

 The F8 Spider is an open-top variant of the F8 Tributo with a folding hardtop as seen on its predecessors.
-The top takes 14 seconds for operation and can be operated with speeds up to 45 kph.
+The top takes 14 seconds for operation and can be operated at speeds up to 45 kph.

 The Spider's drivetrain is shared with the Tributo.
 Performance figures include acceleration from 0 - 100 km/h in 2.9 seconds and from 0 - 200 km/h in 8.2 seconds.
 Top speed is unchanged from the coupé at 340 km/h.
 Dry weight of the Spider is 1400 kg.
 The boot capacity allows for 200 L of luggage space.